Kooriryuu/Minesweeper/README.md

 - You can generate the second required action related to adding Xs to a Y by going to leaderboard.
 Select an option from the dropdown menu to show scores for a specific map size
 - You can locate the visual component of my application by selecting play.
 From there, you can select a cell.
 The labels will update with each click
 - You can save the state of my application by selecting the save button after selecting play.
 - You can reload the state of my application by clicking load.
 This loads the saved board onto the screen.

+## Phase 4: Task 2
+Fri Apr 07 16:19:05 PDT 2023

+Changed width to 5

+Fri Apr 07 16:19:05 PDT 2023

+Changed height to 5

+Fri Apr 07 16:19:05 PDT 2023

+Changed number of bombs to 10

+Fri Apr 07 16:19:52 PDT 2023

+Added a time for l